🔓20 Years of Historic Financial Data at Your Finger-tips. 🚀 Ratios, Trends, Peer Comparison.➡️ Sign Up

 Why is the consumer price index important?

 The consumer price index (CPI) holds significance for economic policymaking, government programs, businesses, and the general public.
-As the foremost gauge of inflation, the CPI provides crucial insights into the changing cost of living and purchasing power.
+As the foremost gauge of inflation, the CPI provides crucial insights into changing cost of living and purchasing power.
 Its relevance and utility ensure the index remains under constant analysis to improve accuracy and reliability.

 The CPI impacts government budgets through indexation of transfers and taxes.
 Social Security, federal pensions, and veterans’ benefits increase annually per CPI changes.
 Tax brackets, standard deductions, and exemptions also shift based on the index.
 Indexation protects against bracket creep and maintains real purchasing power.
 The CPI thereby influences entitlement spending and revenue collection.
+Fundamental analysis is essential in understanding these shifts, as it provides insights into the underlying economic factors.
+Private businesses utilize the CPI in setting wages, rents, royalties, alimony, child support, and other obligations.
+Adjusting payments by an inflation index keeps real values steady.
+Labor unions refer to CPI trends when bargaining pay raises.
+Landlords and tenants negotiate leases indexed to the CPI.
+Licensing contracts are often built in CPI escalators.
+Fundamental analysis of these trends can help businesses and individuals make more informed financial decisions.

 Why is the consumer price index criticized?